-Discover Malbork Castle, one of the most valuable monuments of Polish architecture and a UNESCO World Heritage Site.
-Learn about the history of the Teutonic Order and explore the largest gothic fortress in Europe.
+Discover the Castle of the Teutonic Order in Malbork, one of the greatest monuments in Poland and a UNESCO World Heritage Site.
+Learn about the history of the Teutonic Order and explore one of the largest gothic castle in the world.

 In 1274, over 40 years after the Prussian conquests, the Teutonic Order started building Malbork Castle.
 It had gradually become the most important edifice for the Teutonic Knights – it was the headquarters of the Teutonic Master, and hence the capital of the entire Teutonic State.

-Malbork Castle, beautifully situated by the River Nogat, is currently considered to be the biggest gothic fortress in Europe and an example of the medieval defense architecture.
-In 1997 it was entered on the UNESCO World Cultural Heritage list, and it is undoubtedly one of the most beautiful and significant monuments in Poland.
+Malbork Castle, beautifully situated by the Nogat river, is currently considered to be the largest gothic castle in Europe and an example of the medieval defense architecture.
+In 1997 it was added to the UNESCO World Cultural Heritage list, and it is undoubtedly one of the most beautiful and significant monuments in Poland.